webcityz/disc_exercise/README.md

 logs: A rotating Logfile.log used as an audit trail.
 All actions carried out under test are logged here

 reports: An extent report is created here for every execution.
 Each report is appended with date and time of execution

+Note: Bug discovered:-

+Steps to replicate
+1 - Navigate to Landing page - https://video.eurosport.co.uk
+2 - Click on the New Video menu/link
+3 - Select Tennis from the All Sports dropdown list

+Results
+Videos of various catergories are displayed

+Expected Results
+Videos of the category Tennis should be displayed and videos from other categories not displayed